The Cardstream logo with an orange crown icon above the lowercase word 'cardstream' in dark blue.

 Overview

 Cardstream faced tight development resources and a short timeline for their launch, with their new brand still in the exploratory phase.
-To tackle this, I worked closely with a Junior UX designer to refine the research and reevaluate user flows.
+To tackle this, I worked closely with the team to refine the research and reevaluate user flows.

 The Challenge